Waitaki River Salmon Fishing – Time of the Monster Salmon

-The Waitaki River sits on the boarder between Canterbury and Otago.
-For the purpose of simplicity we are going to say it is in Oatago.
-However some of the Waitaki River headwaters are in Canterbury.
+The Waitaki River sits on the border between Canterbury and Otago.
+For the purpose of simplicity we are going to say, it is in Otago.
+However, some of the Waitaki River headwaters are in Canterbury.

 Each season the Waitaki River yields some very big fish.
 Some of which are over 40lb (18kg).
 To some extent ECNZ can regulate the river’s flow from the hydro electricity generation system up in the headwaters.

-Up until about a decade ago there was a four day salmon fishing contest held in the Waitaki River during March each year.
-The competition was centered around the hall at Glenavy on State Highway One.
+Up until about a decade ago, there was a four-day salmon fishing contest held in the Waitaki River during March each year.
+The competition was centred around the hall at Glenavy on State Highway One.
 From here contestants would fish for 28 kilometres upstream from the mouth.

 As described above, the Waitaki River offers big water with plenty of space to find a likely looking hole.
 The gut near the mouth is usually extensive.
-Here the water is fast moving, deep, and wide, as the many braids and channels come together to form a single gut as it they enter the sea.
+Here the water is fast moving, deep, and wide, as the many braids and channels come together to form a single gut where the river enters the sea.